red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 ### Scopes

-Scope is subcontainer where you can store independent instances.
+A scope is a subcontainer where you can store independent instances.

 Scopes are defined by unique string identifiers.

-There are several predefined scopes - global, unique and weak:
+There are several predefined scopes—global, unique, and weak:

-1) Global scope (<b>BaseScopes.global</b>) holds singleton instances;
+1) Global scope (`BaseScopes.global`) holds singleton instances;
-2) Weak scope (<b>BaseScopes.weak</b>) holds objects that can be accessed from anywhere as long as some mvvm instance connected to it;
+2) Weak scope (`BaseScopes.weak`) holds objects that can be accessed from anywhere as long as some MVVM instance is connected to it;
-3) Unique scope (<b>BaseScopes.unique</b>) always create new instance.
+3) Unique scope (`BaseScopes.unique`) always creates a new instance.

 You can define your own scopes.

-In this case instance in this scope will be alive as long as there is object that depend on this instance.
-It is similar to <b>BaseScopes.weak</b> behaviour, but in subcontainer, rather than in global container.
+In this case, an instance in this scope will be alive as long as there is an object that depends on this instance.
+It is similar to `BaseScopes.weak` behavior, but in a subcontainer rather than in the global container.

-Two specify scope that you want object from you can pass scope param to <b>get</b> method.
+To specify the scope that you want an object from, you can pass the scope param to the `get` method.

 ```dart
 app.instances.get<UserInteractor>(scope: CustomScopes.userProfileScope('1'));
 ```

-You can also specify scope in connector objects (More information about connectors can be found [here](./connectors.md)):
+You can also specify the scope in connector objects (more information about connectors can be found [here](./connectors.md)):

 ```dart
 @override